chrislabarge/chrislabarge.github.io/_posts/coding/2015-03-26-typing-calculator.md

 function then returns the amount of time elapsed in minutes.
 The if-statement also allows the timer to start over once the user clears out the form.

+By dividing the elapsed time in seconds by 60, the function returns the number of elapsed time in minutes.

 Now that we have the time, we can find the gross words per minute.

+{% highlight bash%}
+	app/main/controllers/main_controller.rb
+{% endhighlight %}

 {% highlight ruby %}
 def gross_wpm